hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 When it occurs, signifies that the tine to which it is attached ends with the first strain, and is used as a reference to prevent the trouble of writing the strain again, and thus an air of two strains of eight bars each, that is in long measure, with da capo attached to it, consists really of three strains, and a tune of three strains and da capo is equal to four strains.
 In short measure it seldom makes any addition to the length of tune, as the first strain is usually played twice, the second but once, and then the da cope or first strains again, which together make but four short strains, which would be so without the da capo, as in the case the second strain would necessarily be repeated.

-### Progressive movements
+### Progressive Movements

-Of "Lead down and up again", — "Whole poussette", — "Swing with the right hand round one couple", &c. when performed, attention to the music is necessary, as the couples must move up the the leading couple's place, as they progressively move down, to keep the proper distance between the couples, and give the leading couple room to perform the succeeding figures, or to commence the dance again.
+Of "Lead down and up again", – "Whole poussette", – "Swing with the right hand round one couple", &c. when performed, attention to the music is necessary, as the couples must move up the the leading couple's place, as they progressively move down, to keep the proper distance between the couples, and give the leading couple room to perform the succeeding figures, or to commence the dance again.

-### Of selecting figures, and applying the to the dance
+### Of Selecting Figures, and Applying the to the Dance

 In the selecting of figures for the composition of English country dances, it is necessary that a knowledge should be had of their various effects in the dance, notwithstanding that many of them are of the same length, and performed from the same situation, an though directed at or from the top, are yet not so well adapted to the commencement of the dance: it is the same with figures adapted to the conclusion of the dance.
 Care should be taken not to choose all such figures as bear too great a similarity in appearance to each other, either in form or effect, or such figures that only employ the leading couple (unless there be particular reason) the other couples being consequently unemployed, render it irksome to them, particularly if the set be numerous.
 One reason for their being introduced has been that the company generally being bad dancers, and not understanding figures, they have been chosen, to enable couple calling the dance to display their abilities; and by thus preventing confusion in the dance, have been in no danger of having their exclusive evolutions broken into, or spoiled, though the inability of others, they being little more that silent spectators.
 When a company consists of tolerably good dancers, they should be so united as to give activity and employment to the company, according to the length of the music.
 A dance ought not to be wholly composed of circular figures as they tend to excite giddiness in the dancers, and produce a sameness of appearance.
 When a dance is intended to be rendered difficult and complex, let it be composed principally of short or half figures, set to tunes in long measure; there being little or no accent in this measure for the direction of the joining of the figures.
 To enable good dancers to display their abilities, choose principally those figures, which bad dancers most fear, as they seldom have any steps properly adapted thereto.
 Slow music also tends to expose bad dancers.
 The most difficult figures for indifferent dancers to perform are